-One of the biggest myths about credit cards is that you can have too many.
 That is not even close to being true!
 First, the length of your credit history has a big influence on your credit score, so dropping a card is a bad move since it kills the length and breadth of that history.
 Another big factor is your credit utilization ratio.
 When you cancel a credit card, your available credit shrinks, making your existing credit card debt a bigger percentage of the whole.
 So if you carry any credit card debt at all, between losing that card's history and increasing your credit utilization ratio, closing a card will hurt your overall credit score!

 The only downside to keeping open most credit card accounts is that they require an annual fee.

 First, I have the signup bonus, so there is no reason to cancel the card for a year, at least until the annual fee is due.
 Besides, I might find that this card has some value and continue using it.
 In other cases, I have received some great bonus offers in the mail where I get double or triple miles for certain purchases during a limited time.

 For example, my Hyatt card from Chase occasionally offers me 5,000 bonus points after spending $3,000, and my Citi AAdvantage card sometimes gives me triple points for purchases from gas stations, grocery stores, and drug stores.
 Other credit cards also often have incentives above and beyond the signup bonus, like the 5% cash back on rotating categories from Chase Freedom.